RhinoSecurityLabs/little-stitch/README.md

   * Estimated speed up: 2x
 * Use the whole port range for data e.g. open port 65 to represent ascii character 'A'.
   * Suggested by [@arkadiyt](https://twitter.com/arkadiyt), thanks!
-  * Estimated speed up: a lot? but only for upload speeds.
+  * Estimated speed up: Somewhere between 4x and 16x, but only for upload speeds.
 To download data we need to iterate all the possible ports that can be opened so keeping the number of ports small helps with throughput.
-We can of course take both approaches though and just reserve the top X ports for download, the rest for upload.
+We can of course take both approaches though and reserve the top X ports.
+To get the 16x speed up we would need to make up for those missing bits somewhere else though.
 * Use NFQUEUE on the server to read Syn packets sent by the client without opening a full TCP connection.
   * Estimated speed up: 5x, maybe more, at the cost of reliable transfers.
 This is because each connection needs to go through the full TCP handshake and teardown process.
 This results in 5 packets per connection (SYN, SYN/ACK, ACK, client